Where Spirit Meets the Bone

 ~Maureen Ash “Church Basement”

-There is much wrong with churches overall,
+There is so much wrong with churches overall,

 comprised as they are of fallen people